 Loan-to-valuation ratio = [loan value / property value] x 100.

 Value of committed residential mortgage loans during a month, which are finalised offers to customers to provide mortgage loans or to increase the loan value of an existing mortgage loan, as evidenced by the loan documents provided to the borrower.
 Any offer to purchase a home by the customer, that is to be financed by the loan, is typically unconditional at this stage.

-Other owner occupiers are borrowers who own or are in the process of buying or building a house or flat they (or a related party) will live in, are borrowing against properties that meet that definition, are not first home buyers, and are not borrowing against any investment properties.
+Other owner-occupiers are borrowers who own or are in the process of buying or building a dwelling they (or a related party) will live in, are borrowing against properties that meet that definition, are not first home buyers, and are not borrowing against any investment properties.
 An owner can occupy more than one property, e.g. a family home and a holiday home.

 This includes any loan that has any Auckland investment property as collateral.
 It also includes any loan that has an Auckland owner occupied property as collateral, unless that loan has also has investment property as collateral and those investment properties are all outside Auckland.